Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-26-mid-point-check-in-2016.markdown

   ![Art-A-Hack](/images/blog/2016/IMG_1466.jpg)
 {% endslider %}

-Each day ends with presentations and demos from all teams working from both ThoughtWorks and the NYU location.
+Each day ends with presentations and demos from all teams working from both Thoughtworks and the NYU location.
 It’s a testament to everyone’s hard work and dedication that everyone shared a working prototype and were cracking jokes while sharing them.